DAPHNE Scheduling

 - Work timing refers to the times at which the units of work are set to begin execution on the assigned units of execution.

-Work Partitioning: The the DAPHNE prototype supports twelve partitioning schemes: Static (STATIC), Self-scheduling (SS), Guided self-scheduling (GSS), Trapezoid self-scheduling (TSS), Trapezoid Factoring self-scheduling (TFSS), Fixed-increase self-scheduling (FISS), Variable-increase self-scheduling (VISS), Performance loop-based self-scheduling (PLS), Modified version of Static (MSTATIC), Modified version of fixed size chunk self-scheduling (MFSC), and Probabilistic self-scheduling (PSS).
-The granularity of the tasks generated and scheduled by the DAPHNE system follows one of these partitioning schemes (See Section 4.1.1.1 in Deliverable 5.1 [D5.1].
+Work Partitioning: DAPHNE supports twelve partitioning schemes: Static (STATIC), Self-scheduling (SS), Guided self-scheduling (GSS), Trapezoid self-scheduling (TSS), Trapezoid Factoring self-scheduling (TFSS), Fixed-increase self-scheduling (FISS), Variable-increase self-scheduling (VISS), Performance loop-based self-scheduling (PLS), Modified version of Static (MSTATIC), Modified version of fixed size chunk self-scheduling (MFSC), and Probabilistic self-scheduling (PSS).
+The granularity of the tasks generated and scheduled by DAPHNE follows one of these partitioning schemes (see Section 4.1.1.1 in Deliverable 5.1).

-Work Assignment: The current snapshot of the DAPHNE prototype supports two main assignment mechanisms: Single centralized work queue and Multiple work queues.
+Work Assignment: Currently, DAPHNE supports two main assignment mechanisms: single centralized work queue and multiple work queues.
 When work assignment relies on a centralized work queue (CENTRALIZED), workers follow the self-scheduling principle, i.e., whenever a worker is free and idle, it obtains a task from a central queue.
 When work assignment relies on multiple work queues, workers follow the work-stealing principle, i.e., whenever workers are free, idle, and have no tasks in their queues, they steal tasks from the work queue of each other.
 Work queues can be per worker (PERCPU) or per group of workers (PERGROUP).
 In work-stealing, workers need to apply a victim selection mechanism to find a queue and steal work from it.
-The currently supported victim selection mechanisms are SEQ (steal from the next adjacent worker), SEQPRI (Steal from the next adjacent worker, but prioritize same NUMA domain), RANDOM (Steal from a random worker), RANDOMPRI (Steal from a random worker, but prioritize same NUMA domain).
+The currently supported victim selection mechanisms are SEQ (steal from the next adjacent worker), SEQPRI (steal from the next adjacent worker, but prioritize the same NUMA domain), RANDOM (steal from a random worker), RANDOMPRI (steal from a random worker, but prioritize the same NUMA domain).

 Scheduling Options

-To list all possible execution options of the DAPHNE system, one needs to execute the following
+To list all possible execution options of DAPHNE, one needs to execute the following:

 The output of this command shows all DAPHNE compilation and execution parameters including the scheduling options that are currently support.
 The output below shows only the scheduling options that we will cover in this document.